lvsuno/Recipes_Assistant/README.md

 - `openai/gpt-4o-mini`
 ## Project setup

 1. You need a key from OpenAi or Groq depending on the model you choose.
 If your key is not valid, the chat will not start.
 You have to place the key in the `.env` file.
 This file, i defined it as `dev.env` you have to change the name and write your own credentials.
+Also change the variable `TZ_ZONE` in  `.env` file to change your time zone (mostly for grafana).

 2. You can start the project by running `make init-docker` in the terminal or by typing `docker-compose up`.